 14 HARQ processes for PDSCH is a pure RAN feature and independent of which core network the UE is connected to.
 Thus there is no need for EPC/5GC differentiation.

-Proposal 5: 14 HARQ processes for PDSCH is supported without EPC/5GC differentiation.
+Proposal 5: Support for 14 HARQ processes for PDSCH is indicated without EPC/5GC differentiation.

 Q5: Do you agree with Proposal 5